 Jozef Gula.doc.
 A document linked by Carol King.Doc.

 Luszowice.doc.
-A detailed study of the Kmiec family of Luszowice, including my ancestors.
+A detailed study of the Kmiec family of Luszowice, including my ancestors. this document is not from Wadowice Gorne.
 It is written in a very cryptic, tedious style, as notes during my research.
-I plan to rewrite this in a shorter format, for addition to my genealogy book.
+I wrote a shorter, easier to read, summary in my Family Genealogy book.

 These are reports on my trips to Poland for genealogy and for finding distant cousins.
 These documents are a bit out of date; some of the information has been superceded by more recent research findings.
 My book has the most recent information.
 I do not plan to update these reports, since their archive value is actually better knowing they have not been modified.
 However, bear in mind that better genealogy information is available.
 If you just want to read one good short story, start with “The Fat Horse”, report number 13 in Poland 98.Doc.
 These are Word 2000 documents, except 2006, which is Adobe pdf.
 If you have trouble, right click, save the file on your computer, and open it from your computer.